danjulio/MPPT-Solar-Charger/readme.md

-## MPPT Solar Charger
+## makerPower™ MPPT Solar Charger

 ![MPPT Solar Charger](hardware/pictures/35_00082_02.png)

 ### Contents
-This repository contains documentation and software for the MPPT Solar Charger board (design documented at [hackaday.io](https://hackaday.io/project/161351-solar-mppt-charger-for-247-iot-devices)).
+This repository contains documentation and software for the makerPower MPPT Solar Charger board (design documented at [hackaday.io](https://hackaday.io/project/161351-solar-mppt-charger-for-247-iot-devices)).

 1. hardware - Board documentation, schematic and connection diagrams for different uses
 2. arduino - Arduino library and examples (can be compiled with wiringPi for Raspberry Pi too)
 3. mppt_dashboard - Mac OS, Windows and Linux monitoring application that communicates with the charger via the mpptChgD daemon
 4. mpptChgD - Linux Daemon compiled for Raspberry Pi that communicates with the charger via I2C

-The MPPT Solar Charger is a combination solar battery charger and 5V power supply for IOT-class devices designed for 24/7 operation off of solar power.
+The makerPower is a combination solar battery charger and 5V power supply for IOT-class devices designed for 24/7 operation off of solar power.
 It manages charging a 12V AGM lead acid battery from common 36-cell 12V solar panels.
 It provides 5V power output at up to 2A for systems that include sensors or communication radios.
 Optimal charging is provided through a dynamic perturb-and-observe maximum power-point transfer converter (MPPT) and a 3-stage (BULK, ABSORPTION, FLOAT) charging algorithm.
 A removable temperature sensor provides temperature compensation.
 Operation is plug&play although additional information and configuration may be obtained through a digital interface.

 * Optimized for commonly available batteries in the 7-18 Ah range and solar panels in the 10-35 Watt range
 * Reverse Polarity protected solar panel input with press-to-open terminal block